uwcmg/CMG_seqr/README.md

 drag in your individuals file as  instructed

-# 3) ADD DATASETS: Upload on-prem multi-vcf data
+# 3) ADD DATASETS: Upload on-prem multi-vcf data from a rainier command line instance

 Seqr converts a vcf to a hail dataset, annotates it and then loads it into elasticsearch.
 This is all done from command line on the rainier seqr server.